 Serious adverse events or undesirable side effects caused by IMC-1 or any other candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other comparable foreign authorities.
 Results of any clinical trial we conduct could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
-Patients treated with IMC-1 in our Phase 2a study discontinued due to adverse events at a rate lower than patients treated with placebo.
-The most common adverse events IMC-1 patients experienced were gastrointestinal events and headache, in both cases at rates lower than placebo.
+Patients treated with IMC-1 in our Phase 2a and Phase 2b studies discontinued due to adverse events at a rate lower than patients treated with placebo.
+The most common adverse events IMC-1 patients experienced (other than COVID-19 infection) were gastrointestinal events and headache at rates less than 5%.
 There were three serious adverse events observed in the Phase 2a study, two on patients treated with IMC-1, and one for a placebo treated patient.
+In the larger Phase 2b study, there were three serious adverse events that occurred in two patients, both of whom were treated with placebo.